-“Ukiyo-e” pictures, pictures of the “floating world.” are famous among everyone interested in art history.
-Everyone knows Hokusai’s “The Great Wave of Kanagawa”.
-“Ukiyo-e” became also very popular among artists from the second half of the 19th century.
-With their colors, clear line and composition they influenced artists such as Edouard Manet, Toulouse-Lautrec Vincent van Gogh and Impressionists.
+Ukiyo-e pictures, pictures of the “floating world” are famous among everyone interested in art history.
+Everyone knows Hokusai’s The Great Wave of Kanagawa.
+Ukiyo-e also became very popular among artists from the second half of the 19th century.
+With their colors, clear lines, and composition, they influenced artists such as Edouard Manet, Henri Toulouse-Lautrec, Vincent van Gogh, and Impressionists.

-It’s “Shun-ga”, which in Japanese means “spring pictures”.
-Until March 5th at MAK Vienna you can visit an exhibition “Shunga – Erotic Art from Japan“.
-On the exhibition you can see erotic color woodblock prints which are loans from the Leopold Private Collection, supplemented by prints from the MAK collection and a further Viennese private collection.
+It’s Shun-ga, which in Japanese means “spring pictures”.
+A few years ago in the MAK Vienna, there was an excellent exhibition; Shunga – Erotic Art from Japan, presenting erotic color woodblock prints loaned from the Leopold Private Collection, supplemented by prints from the MAK collection and a further Viennese private collection.

 And they will blow your mind.

-“Shun-ga” have been very popular in East Asia.
+Shunga was very popular in East Asia.
 Almost all great ukiyo-e artists produced erotic pictures.
 Although forbidden by the government, they were sold unsigned under the counter and estimated to form up to fifty percent of ukiyo-e production.

-Japanese approach to sexuality was very different from the European one, where sexuality has been cloaked in heroic and religious connotations.
-European art was mostly limited to female naked body (although male nudes rarely happened too, and we were trying to spot them in this article).
-In Japanese culture playful approach to sex is in central focus.
-Religion, philosophy, and medicine are often employed in them as metaphor.
+The Japanese approach to sexuality was very different from the European one, where sexuality had been cloaked in heroic and religious connotations.
+European art was mostly limited to the female naked body (although male nudes rarely happened too, and we were trying to spot them in this article).
+In Japanese culture, a playful approach to sex is in central focus.
+Religion, philosophy, and medicine are often employed in them as a metaphor.
 What always seems important is the consensus of the participants and the lack of violence, which is only rarely a subject of the genre.
-Also a frequent touch of humour, supported by entertaining dialogue is added to them.
-Shunga offered sexuality a shameless visual platform, where sexual pleasure, female sexuality, and homosexuality were not only acknowledged but encouraged.The primary use of shunga would have involved viewing and sharing the paintings or books with close friends or sexual partners.
-The images were also used to provide sexual education for young couples or to encourage a warrior going into battle.
-It seems that they were also highly valued by women as it has been found among the material goods presented to a Japanese bride.
+Also, a frequent touch of humor – supported by entertaining dialogue – is added to them.
+Shunga offered sexuality an unashamed visual platform, where sexual pleasure, female sexuality, and homosexuality were not only acknowledged but encouraged.

 As the scenes may not be easy to understand in some cases, note the titles 🙂